Journey Master Terms and Conditions

 (ii) use the System(s) to process third party data or as a service provider on behalf of third parties.
 In the event a third party agent executes a Contract on behalf of Client, Client may not allow such third party agent to access and use the System.

 1.2.3.
 Except to the extent allowed by law, Client may not use the System(s) nor permit any other party or entity to use the System(s) to develop a commercial offering or product directly or indirectly competing with an offering or product from Journey.
-Client will be responsible to Journey for any liability or damage Journey incurs arising from or related to use of the System(s) by any party Client allows to access the System, in a manner which is inconsistent with the terms and conditions of the Agreement or which violates Journey’ rights under any applicable laws including, but not limited to, any laws that protect Journey’ intellectual property rights.
+Client will be responsible to Journey for any liability or damage Journey incurs arising from or related to use of the System(s) by any party Client allows to access the System, in a manner which is inconsistent with the terms and conditions of the Agreement or which violates Journey’s rights under any applicable laws including, but not limited to, any laws that protect Journey’s intellectual property rights.

 1.2.4.
 Client will be responsible for any user or any other party Client allows to access the System.
-Client shall be liable to Journey for any damage Journey incurs arising from or related to use of the System(s) in a manner which is inconsistent with the terms and conditions of the Agreement or which violates Journey’ rights under any applicable laws including, but not limited to, any laws that protect Journey’ intellectual property rights.
+Client shall be liable to Journey for any damage Journey incurs arising from or related to use of the System(s) in a manner which is inconsistent with the terms and conditions of the Agreement or which violates Journey’s rights under any applicable laws including, but not limited to, any laws that protect Journey’s intellectual property rights.